What Is Proofreading?

 Proofreading is not just about casting a glance over a piece of content you have created; it requires serious concentration to focus on the errors and layout.
 Unfortunately, errors are difficult to detect, so it is important to read word by word to ensure you miss nothing.
 Because it involves correcting minor mistakes, it does not require a lot of rewriting.
 Here is a step by step on how to proofread a paper:

-Editors can professionally proofread your document to ensure it is precise, well written and easy to read.
+Editors can professionally proofread your document to ensure it is precise, well-written and easy to read.
 It is critical to carefully proofread all your written materials before making them public.
 Proofreading is an essential part of your writing process: not just icing on the cake.

-Proofreading your own work can sometimes be challenging task.
+Proofreading your own work can sometimes be a challenging task.
 This is because you already know the content, have the picture in your mind and, as a result, you tend to skim over words.
 Besides, you know your own voice, so even if you have errors in your writing, you might not hear or see them.

 Here are some tips on how to proofread: